Monday, September 16, 2024

 So why revise the stories again?
 I’ve always felt that Lovers and Strangers Revisited, based on its publishing track record, deserves a wider audience both inside and outside of Malaysia/Singapore.
 For example, the collection is still available in French by Editions GOPE as Trois autres Malaisie.
 In fact, the publisher will be exhibiting the collection along with his other Malaysian titles at a French book fair in Kuala Lumpur on 24 March 2024, which should translate into more sales!.

-Maybe because of this persistent belief that these stories (individually and as a collection) are still relevant—they are still being taught in Malaysia as of May 2023 and are still being published in the USA (“The Stare” appeared in Thema, Spring 2021).
+Maybe because of this persistent belief that these stories (individually and as a collection) are still relevant—they are still being taught in Malaysia as of May 2023 and are still being published in the USA (“The Stare” appeared in Thema, Spring 2021,and "On Fridays" will be out in 2025).
 As I began editing again (clarifying details, cutting needless words or phrases, tightening the writing), I could see significant improvements in each story.

 Also, the process feels like a trip down memory lane, both as a writer and as an expatriate living in Malaysia.
 “Mat Salleh,” for example, was my first published story, a nonfiction short story, 28 January 1986 (New Straits Times) and my first published story in the UK (My Weekly).
 "Teh-O in K.L." was my first published short story is USA (Aim).
 The other stories, all published but one, are all loosely based on my early experiences or on my observations of kampong and modern-day life in Malaysia.
 Not all the memories are good—a failed marriage for me (“Dark Blue Threads”) and a neighbor committing suicide (“Neighbors”); nevertheless, these stories are my Malaysian roots, so to speak, having lived in Penang as an expatriate for twenty-one years and taught creative writing at USM for ten years, before moving to Sarawak to grow new roots.